1500cloud/taitimestamp/README.md

 This takes a string like `"123455:678000000"` as used to represent time in the broadcasting domain (e.g., NMOS APIs) and returns a TaiTimestamp object.

+### `taiTimestampFromNanoseconds(BigInt): TaiTimestamp | null`

+This takes a BigInt number representing the number of nanoseconds and returns a TaiTimestamp object.

 ### `taiTimestampToString(TaiTimestamp): string`

 This converts a TaiTimestamp object to a string representation.